kaldi-asr/kaldi/egs/aishell2/README.txt

 # AISHELL-2

-AISHELL-2 is by far the largest open-source speech corpus available for Mandarin ASR research.
+AISHELL-2 is by far the largest free speech corpus available for Mandarin ASR research.
 ## 1. DATA
 ### training data
 * 1000 hours of speech data (around 1 million utterances)